-Preetham Kamesh Global Head, Capital Markets.
-Capaemini's Business Services
+> Preetham Kamesh Global Head, Capital Markets, Capgemini's Business Services

-How to keep a challenging customer promise
+How to keep a challenging for the second sec

-Aashish Jain Global Head of Insurance Practice, Capgemini's Business Services
+Aashish Jain

-In business, as in life, it can be good to set yourself a significant challenge.
+Global Head of Insurance Practice, Capgemini's Business Services In business, as in life, it can be good to set yourself a significant challenge.
 But sometimes, that challenge can become even more daunting than you expected - especially when it also involves keeping a promise.